The Path from Windows to an LLM OS

 Editor

-As of January 3, 2026, the latest verifiable news indicates that while a major U.S. military operation has taken place in Venezuela, Tulsi Gabbard, the Director of National Intelligence (DNI), has remained notably silent.
+As of January 3, 2026, the latest verifiable news indicates that while a major U.S. military operation has taken place in Venezuela, Tulsi Gabbard, the Director of National Intelligence (DNI), has remained notably silent1.

 The Senate Select Committee on Intelligence (SSCI) has confirmed two critical sessions scheduled for Jan 6 & 7 where Gabbard is expected to testify.
 Image created by ChatGPT.